 To pursue a degree or to work in my lab, you should know that I have NSERC funding until end April 2026, so I have money to support student research.
 However, I usually have a large pool of applicants.
 So unless you bring a scholarship, have an already-funded project, or want to help write grants to fund your degree, opportunities will be competitive.

 Assuming that funding has been worked out, to help me decide whether I should take you on, it would help to have as much info as possible about you.
 So, a cover letter that explains your interests (I don't expect you to have a clear project yet, just a general idea of the questions and organisms that turn your crank), a vitae providing references, and a copy of your (unofficial) transcripts would be useful.
 Also, tell me what you hope to gain from a degree, and what your career aspirations are.
 I am happy to accept this info in attachment files, emails, or hard copies.
 If you email me and do not hear from me within a week, this may be because spam-filters have prevented your email from reaching me.
-You may have more luck using the phone or the postal service.

 I am interested in students that are academically self-motivated, broadly trained in evolution and ecology, curious, in good physical condition, and committed.
 It would be helpful, but not essential, that you have well-developed statistical and computer skills, and working knowledge of stats software.